 Mount Teide is Spain’s tallest peak and one of the highest volcanoes in the world.
 It last erupted in 1909 and is still active today.
 But don’t let that put you off!
 Teide is safe to explore and remains one of Tenerife’s most popular tourist attractions.

-Once at the visitor centre, you can explore trails with an audio guide, hike past smouldering sulphurous fumaroles, and enjoy stunning views.
+Once at the visitor centre at the top, you can explore trails with an audio guide, hike past smouldering sulphurous fumaroles, and enjoy stunning views.
+There’s also the option of a one-hour hike from the visitor’s centre up to the crater.

 Teide overlooks a lunar-like landscape where, in the spring, between the rust-red lava tongues and cones, the rocky outcrops are dotted with wildflowers.
 On a clear day, you can spot the islands of La Gomera, La Palma, El Hierro, and Gran Canaria, poking out in the distant blue Atlantic.